|Basic rate band – income up to||†£33,500||£32,000|

-For 2016/17 Scottish taxpayers effectively subject to the same income tax rates as rest of UK. *If an individual’s taxable non-savings income exceeds starting rate limit, then starting rate limit for savings will not be available for savings income.
-For 2016/17, £1,000 of savings income for basic rate taxpayers (£500 higher rate) may be tax-free. **For 2016/17 first £5,000 of dividends tax-free.
+*If an individual’s taxable non-savings income exceeds starting rate limit, then starting rate limit for savings will not be available for savings income. £1,000 of savings income for basic rate taxpayers (£500 higher rate) may be tax-free. **The first £5,000 of dividends are tax-free.

 |Transferable Tax Allowance|

 |for certain married couples (relief 20%)||£1,150||£1,100|